Optimal binning: mathematical programming formulation: Mathematical programming formulation

 Taking $w = (w_1, \ldots, w_n)^T$, the standard deviation $t$ can be incorporated to the formulation with a different representation.
 Since $std = (w^T w / (m - 1))^{1/2}$ then

 The non-convex MINLP formulation using the parameter $\gamma$ to control the importance of the term $t$,

-A widely used metric to quantify concentration is the Herfindahl-Hirschman Index (HHI), which can be employed to asses the quality of a binning solution.
+A widely used metric to quantify concentration is HHI, which can be employed to asses the quality of a binning solution.
 Lower values of HHI correspond to more homogeneous bins.
 The HHI of the number of records for each bin is given by

 where $r_T = \sum_{i=1}^n r_i$ is the total number of records.
 The MIQP formulation using the parameter $\gamma$ to control the importance of HHI is stated as

 An effective MILP formulation can be devised using a simplification of the standard deviation approach based on reducing the difference between the largest and smallest bin.
 The MILP formulation is given by